BluetoothLowEnergyIniOSSwift/Chapter04/README.md

-# Bluetooth Low Energy with Android and Arduino:
+# Bluetooth Low Energy in iOS Swift

 ## Chapter 4: Scanning and Advertising